How well-versed are you with the financial lingo?

 Clients get 30 days to make payment and enjoy interest-free credit before the full amount is due.

-Net 30 is trade credit term that signifies the payment is due in full 30 days after the transaction is done.
+Net 30 is trade credit term that signifies the payment is due in net 30 days after the transaction is done.
 In fact, if the clients are able to make payment earlier then the businesses also choose to offer good discounts.

 If a business is using this trade credit and if the client fails to make full payment within 30 days then they can be charged with late payment penalties.